 From a community recreation hub perspective, the best location for an artificial turf field may be Tony Rose - either on the Sports Centre site or in Murray Mountain Park.13 This would be new construction as opposed to a conversion.
 It would support the creation of an indoor/ outdoor hub at this location, while anticipating the possible long-term need to add more fields.
 The Sports Centre, Murray's Mountain Park, ODSS, and Princess Elizabeth Public School together comprise a contiguous parcel of land with the Sports Centre (and the schools) occupying the perimeters of the site.
-The open space areas in the interior can be designed as a single 'park' oriented to the Tony Rose Centre.
-An agreement with the Upper Grand District School Board (UGDSS) would be required to guarantee long-term access to the property
+The open Lacrosse thrives in this town and our players are nationally respected...There has been a lacrosse team in Orangeville since the 1860s, almost always a successful one.
+The Orangeville Dufferins were Ontario's first Provincial Champions in 1897.
+The Senior Northmen, founded in 1987, and the organization's Jr. A and B men's teams are perennial powerhouses in the historic sport.
+Now, there are also boys', girls' and women's house and rep leagues.